candancelik/candancelik.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an applied mathematician working at Istanbul Aydin University.
+I am a mathematician working at Istanbul Aydin University.

 As a researcher, my primary interest is broadly in mathematical biology.
 More specifically, I work on modelling stochastic dynamics of intracellular events, such as gene expression.
-For further info, please check out my [publications page](/publications/).
+For further info, please check out [publications page](/publications/).

 Please feel free to reach out to me through the email below.